Skip to content

 Do I need to book in advance?

 For private rooms and hotels, booking can help on weekends and peak travel times.
-Public bathing pools are usually simpler but can have closures for maintenance—check official updates when possible.
+Public bathing pools are usually simpler but can have closures for maintenance, so a glance at official updates first helps.

 What if I’m new to hot springs and feel unsure?